Discuss Forum

 Enroll in IBPS Clerk Online Coaching

-• Each correct answer in both Prelims and Mains earns 1 mark.
+In the IBPS Clerk Exam, each correct answer in both prelims and mains earns 1 mark.

 • Negative marking of 0.25 marks per incorrect answer applies in both stages.